chadwickbureau/register/README.md

 This dataset is made available under the Open Data Commons Attribution License: http://opendatacommons.org/licenses/by/1.0/

+This public version of the Register is an extract of the full Chadwick register:
+* Revisions and updates are provided at a delay relative to the full version.
+* These files are all automatically generated.

+The two points above imply that pull requests do not make sense and will be deleted without individual acknowledgment (this note is your acknowledgment!)

 We offer much more detailed information and daily updates of this data for our clients.

 ## Location